SohaT7/Purchase_Analysis/README.md

 The machine learning model created in BigQuery using SQL consisted of training the model, followed by evaluating the model, and finally making predictions for whether a visitor will make a purchase while active on the website or not.
 For the purposes of trainng, evaluating, and making predictions via the model, the first 9 months, following 2 months, and the last 1 month worth of data was used.

 #### Training the Model
+The [Train_query.sql file](https://github.com/SohaT7/Purchase_Analysis/blob/main/Queries/Train_query.sql) contains the SQL script which trains the model.
 Since our model aims to predict whether a visitor will make a purchase or not, we use logistic regression.
 To train the model, the first 9 months of data, from August 01, 2016 till April 30, 2017, was used.

 The label created for the model was named 'purchased', and gives a value of 0 when no purchase was made and 1 if a purchase was made.
 This variable was codified to give a value of 1 if the total transactions made were greater than 0, and 0 if they eqauted to 0, followed by a GROUP BY on fullVisitorId.